illegal-instruction-co/zte-panel/README.md

 # zte-panel

 I had a modem that I bought cheaply from China.
 For some reason, I needed to change the IMEI, and I struggled with it.
 I tried hundreds of drivers and Chinese tools.
 I even bought subscriptions from some of them, but I couldn't get the job done.
-Later, I discovered that there was a way to do it in the ZXIC firmware, and now I'm sharing it with everyone for a simpler world.
+Later, I discovered that there was a hidden route to do it in the ZXIC firmware, and now I'm sharing it with everyone for a simpler world.

 ## Modifying IMEI and MAC on ZTE ZXIC Chipset Modems